Programme website: Cultural Studies

 For detailed information on fee status, policies and payment see:

 Additional programme costs (APCs) are used by programmes in Edinburgh College of Art to cover associated costs such as: basic consumables; equipment purchase, hire and maintenance; computing hardware and software; field trip and excursion expenses; and programme specific events.
 More detail will be available in programme handbooks.

-This programme is not running in 2016/17, but it may be reinstated in future.
+This programme is not currently running, but it may be reinstated in future.

 Start date: Not available

 We encourage you to apply at least one month prior to entry so that we have enough time to process your application.
 If you are also applying for funding or will require a visa then we strongly recommend you apply as early as possible.
 We may consider late applications if we have places available, but you should contact the relevant Admissions Office for advice first.

 You must submit a reference with your application.

 You must submit a portfolio as part of your application.
 You won't be able to submit your portfolio immediately, but you'll receive an email prompt within a few days of submitting your application that will explain how to upload your portfolio.